idfive/Developer-Documentation/docs/back-end/drupal/drupal-helpfull-commands.md

 ### @sites

-The `@sites` command is especially useful on acquia multisites, as it targets "All Sites" on the install.
+The `@sites` command is especially useful on acquia multi-sites, as it targets "All Sites" on the install.
 This command needs to be run directly on the desired server however, as it does not play nice with drush aliases.

 - `drush @DESIRED_DRUSH_ALIAS ssh`
 - `drush @sites cr`